Mouthpower.org is a user-supported website. If you buy through our links we may receive a commision.

 About 85% of toothpaste contains SLS as a surfactant ingredient for the simple reason it is cheap and very effective.
-Despite its popularity with toothpaste manufacturers, SLS has gained a negative reputation as a harmful chemical that should not be allowed anywhere near your teeth, hair or skin.
+Despite its popularity with toothpaste manufacturers, SLS has gained a negative reputation as a harmful chemical that should not be allowed anywhere near your teeth, hair, or skin.
+In this article, I take a closer look at the controversy surrounding SLS and compare it to the evidence-based research.

 What is sodium lauryl sulfate and is it really harmful?